 This patient was delighted with the reduction of her muffin top.
 She was good to not gain weight so her surgical result was maintained one year after surgery.

 Liposuction is one of the most sought-after, but least understood procedures in plastic surgery.
 Most of us would like less fat than we have.
-The problem is, liposuction should never be confused as a good weight loss option.
+The problem is, liposuction should never be confused as a weight loss option.
 Liposuction is a shaping procedure.
-If you have one area (OK maybe two) that stands out from the rest, an area which seems more fatty or overly large compared to the rest of your figure, then you might be a good liposuction candidate.
+If you have one area (OK, maybe two) that stands out from the rest, an area which seems more fatty or overly large compared to the rest of your figure, then you might be a good liposuction candidate.

 AM I A GOOD CANDIDATE FOR LIPOSUCTION?

 The best candidates for liposuction have subcutaneous fat which is resistant to diet and exercise.
 It is ideal for people wanting to change the contour of their body.
 It can be performed on healthy persons of any age.
+It is always important to plan on being very vigilant about your body weight.
+Weight gain after liposuction will harm your result and possibly create unnatural appearances.

 WHAT AREAS ARE BEST SUITED FOR LIPOSUCTION?